Tsunami - Information Page

 • Natural warnings: For a local source tsunami which could arrive in minutes, there won’t be time for an official warning.
 It is important to recognise the natural warning signs and act quickly.

 • Official warnings: Official warnings are only possible for distant and regional source tsunami.
-Official warnings are disseminated by the Ministry of Civil Defence & Emergency Management to the national media, local authorities and other key response agencies.
+Official warnings are disseminated by the National Emergency Management Agency (NEMA) to the national media, local authorities and other key response agencies.
 Your local council may also issue warnings through local media, siren and other local arrangements.

 • Unofficial or informal warnings: You may receive warnings from friends, other members of the public, international media and from the internet.
 Verify the warning only if you can do so quickly.
 If official warnings are available, trust their message over informal warnings.